Living with missing teeth can take a significant toll on your quality of life.

 A missing tooth makes it awkward and uncomfortable to chew certain foods and may also affect your speech patterns.
 Your face can take on a sunken look, and worst of all, your confidence plummets because you know your appearance isn’t what it should be.

 However, dental implants placed at our Audubon, NJ dental practice offer a permanent option for replacing missing teeth.
-Dr. John Savon is highly skilled and experienced at placing dental implants and can complete the entire process, from placement to restoration, right here at Train Station Dental.
-He uses state-of-the-art 3-D cone beam imaging to ensure optimal placement of your implant for the best possible long-term outcome.
+Dr. John Savon and Dr. Sara Engleman are highly skilled and experienced at placing dental implants and can complete the entire process, from placement to restoration, right here at Train Station Dental.
+They utilize state-of-the-art 3-D cone beam imaging to ensure optimal placement of your implant for the best possible long-term outcome.

 The Anatomy of a Dental Implant